beprofit logo

 Let's look at a quick example:

-Your company sells its first 100 products for $1 000.
+Your company sells its first 100 products for $1 000, so that's a selling price of $10.
 You sell the next products for $8.
 This means that your marginal revenue for product number 101 is $8.

 It's important to note that marginal revenue disregards the previous average price of $10.
 This is because it only analyzes incremental change.
 If you sell 115 units for $1 100, your marginal revenue for products 101 through 115 is $100, or $6.67 per unit.